ZahraKiashemshaki/Rice_Image_Dataset---CNN/README.md

-# Rice Image Classification Using CNN
+# Rice Image Classification Using CNN and AlexNet Architecture

 This repository provides the implementation of a Convolutional Neural Network (CNN) for classifying rice images from the [Rice Image Dataset](https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset).
 The model, developed using TensorFlow and Keras, achieves a test accuracy of **96.45%**.